Tom Maschler: Criticism

 Maschler was sometimes criticised for his forceful approach to publishing, with a charge that while he was good at identifying commercial best sellers, he had "little interest in books for their own sake".
 He was considered a galvanising force and criticised for being inhospitable to some of his authors.

 He is noted to have played a key role in the career downturn of novelist Barbara Pym.
 In 1963, after joining Cape, Maschler rejected Pym's seventh novel, An Unsuitable Attachment, on the advice of two readers at the firm.
 Cape had published all of Pym's previous novels (although before Maschler had joined), and she expressed a belief that she was being unfairly treated, but was told that her novels were no longer attractive to readers.
 It would be 14 years until Pym had another novel published.
 The novelist never fully forgave Maschler.
 When she was rediscovered in 1977, she refused to let Cape publish her new novels.
 Pym and her sister Hilary invented a weak-tasting dessert, a combination of lime jelly and milk, and called it "Maschler pudding".
 After Pym's death, Maschler appeared in the 1992 television film Miss Pym's Day Out recounting his decision to reject the novel (which was posthumously published in 1982).

-Personal life
+Personal life and death

-Maschler married his first wife Fay Coventry, who went on to be a restaurant critic for the Evening Standard, in 1970, and had three children.
-The couple divorced in 1987, and he married his second wife Regina Kulinicz in 1988.
+In 1970, Maschler married his first wife Fay Coventry, who went on to be a restaurant critic for the Evening Standard, and they had three children.
+The couple divorced in 1987, and he married his second wife, Regina Kulinicz, in 1988.
 He lived and travelled between his houses in London, France and Mexico.

-He died on 15 October 2020, at the age of 87.
+Maschler died at the age of 87 on 15 October 2020, in a hospital near his home in Luberon, south-eastern France.

+In the 2024 play Giant, Maschler's relationship with the author Roald Dahl, who Maschler acted as the agent for, he is played by Elliot Levey.